1a. οἱ πονηροὶ εἰς τὸ κέρδος μόνον ἀποβλέπουσιν.

 ὑποτέταχε: 3rd sing. perf. ind. act. > ὑποτάσσω.
 The continued action implied by the perfect gives it here the force of a present.

-8c. Τὸν εὐτυχοῦντα, etc.: “it behooves the prosperous man to be wise,” i. e., we ought to make a wise use of prosperity.
-Literally, “it behooves him that is fortunate,” etc.
+8c. Τὸν εὐτυχοῦντα, etc.: "the prosperous man should be wise," i. e., we ought to make a wise use of prosperity.
+Literally, "it behooves the one who is fortunate," etc.

-πεφυκέναι: perf. inf. act. > φύω, equivalent here merely to εἶναι.
+πεφυκέναι: perf. inf. act. > φύω, equivalent here merely to εἶναι (LSJ φύω II).

 πεπατηκέναι: perf. inf. act. > πατέω, and referring to the same person that is implied in δοκῶν, as the absence of the pronoun indicates.